 Conclusion: carrying my bag is ok for now

 It looks easy, but that ball is very heavy

 So there you have it.
 I’m sure carrying a golf bag isn’t ideal for some people, but I’ve been doing it for five years with no apparent problems, so it’s probably ok for me.
 Also, I do a lot of exercise that strengthens my back.
 I play football, I recently ran a half-marathon and I go soldiering three times a week with my British Military Fitness crew.
 We do all sorts of strengthening exercises for the whole body, including the back.
 A decent level of fitness, good posture and an even load on the back should keep me going.
 I will just have to put up with Jan tutting at me.

 About This Site

-The diary of an amateur golfer who is currently Lady Captain of Brighton & Hove Golf Club.
+The diary of an amateur golfer who is no longer Lady Captain of Brighton & Hove Golf Club.